seanthegeek/yaramail/_sources/tutorial.md.txt

 ## Best practices

-it is **strongly recommended** to create a private Git repository as a place to develop, store, and maintain  YARA rules, trusted domain lists, and sample emails, for a number of reasons.
+It is **strongly recommended** to create a private Git repository as a place to develop, store, and maintain YARA rules, trusted domain lists, and sample emails, for a number of reasons.

 - Version control tracks who made what change when, with easy rollback
 - Automation can (and should) pull a fresh copy of the repository before scanning
 - CI/CD workflows can [run tests](#testing-a-collection-of-samples)
-  against a collection of emails samples before allowing the rules into production
+  against a collection of email samples before allowing the rules into production

 When automating phishing inbox triage, it is **vital** to continually [build